barias35/applaudo-studio-rest-assured-test/README.md

 # This project was a challenge from Applaudo Studio

+*
-*This was a very challenging task, this was my first time seeing Rest Assured, my first step*
+This was a very challenging task, this was my first time seeing Rest Assured The firt thing that come to my mind was create a Class

+*